Child Molester Sentenced To 55 Years In Prison Beaten To Death Days After Arriving In Prison

 Agustin Duran was set to spend the rest of his life behind bars after being convicted of child molestation, but the 66-year-old lived only a few days before being beaten to death by another inmate.

-Duran was sent to Wasco State Prison in California this week following a conviction for lewd and lascivious acts with a child under 14 years old.
-As the USA Today reported, Duran had been in the prison for less than a week when he was attacked by another inmate who repeatedly punched him in the face and chest.
+Duran was sent to Wasco State Prison in California this week following a conviction for lewd and lascivious acts with a child under 14-years-old.
+As USA Today reported, Duran had been in the prison for less than a week when he was attacked by another inmate who repeatedly punched him in the face and chest.

 Prison authorities said 19-year-old Andres Ayon attacked Duran on Saturday night, five days after the convicted child molester had been booked into the prison.
 Ayon allegedly refused to stop beating the inmate, and prison staff had to use pepper spray to halt the attack.